Reactive-Network/reactive-hardhat-demos/contracts/basic/README.md

 rm -rf ignition/deployments/chain-{11155111,5318007}
 ```

-or add a `--reset` flag when run a module to Sepolia and Lasna:
+or add a `--reset` flag when run a module to Sepolia or Lasna:

 ```bash
 npx hardhat ignition deploy $PATH --network $NETWORK --reset